Oh to have a brand new, high-efficient air conditioner! Wouldn’t that be great?

 Today’s ac units are much more efficient than those of the past.
 This means that your average ac unit that is purchased today produces the same amount of cold air (and more in many cases) as the older units, while using less energy.
 This equates to lower energy bills for the owner.
 If your current air conditioning unit has a SEER rating of under 14, then a newer ac unit would be more energy efficient.
 Today’s units minimum SEER rating is 14.
 In 2023 the minimum SEER rating will bump up to 14-15 depending on the geographical area and the type of unit (AC unit or Heat Pump).

 Another plus?
 A new air conditioner comes with a new warranty.
 It’s nice and comforting to know that your new purchase is covered under warranty isn’t it?

 Most heating and air conditioning manufacturers supply up to a 10 year warranty on the ac unit and it’s parts.
 And many times, some of the critical parts are warrantied for an even longer period of time.
 On top of that, an extended labor and parts warranty can also be purchased from your local HVAC contractor in most cases.

-Most of the newer air conditioners that are produced today no longer use the old R22 refrigerant.
-The units produced today are usually made to use the newer, cheaper R410a refrigerant and other more modern options, such as the newest R454B refrigerant.
+The air conditioners that are produced today no longer use the old R22 refrigerant.
+The units produced today are usually made to use a newer, cheaper R410a refrigerant and other more modern options, such as the newest R454B refrigerant.

 R410a refrigerant, in most cases, is about half the price of the old R22 refrigerant (if you can even find it).
 So, over time, the owner will save money on the cost of servicing and maintenance with a newer ac unit.
-This new refrigerant is also an improvement in eco-friendliness.
+These newer refrigerants also are an improvement in eco-friendliness.

 Reduced Repair Costs